samrose/foodwagon/README.md

 Therefore, this implementation allows a user to filter using a `?name_contains=<name>` parameter, and will return case-insensitive responses where a name is "like" the name you provide.
 See "Example queries" section below once you get the app up and running.

 ## Running the production release in docker compose
+Prior to running this application, you will need to install current release versions of `docker` and `docker-compose` on your system.
+Instructions for this are covered at https://docs.docker.com/compose/install/

 This application uses docker as a distribution method.
 The `Dockerfile` contained in this project allows the application to be deployed as a phoenix/elixir `mix release` project.